openid/ipsie/IL1-SCIM.md

 # 3.0 Profile

 ## 3.1 Client Authentication
-Identity Services shall authenticate to the Application's SCIM endpoint using OAuth 2.0 with the JWT Authorization Grant (RFC 7523).
+Identity Services shall authenticate to the Application's SCIM endpoint using OAuth 2.0 with the JWT Client Authentication (RFC 7523).
 All of the following conditions should be met:
 * The token shall exchange a signed JWT for an access token and present that token in the {Authorization: Bearer} header on all subsequent SCIM requests.
 * The token must be scoped to "scim" and not grant broader permissions.
 * The token must contain a "token_endpoint" value which is the URL of the Application Provider's OAuth 2.0 token endpoint.